sds/scss-lint/README.md

-Metadata codeblocks like [Jekyll Front Matter](http://jekyllrb.com/docs/assets/) at the beginning of SCSS files can cause a syntax error when SCSS-Lint does not Sass on the first line of the file, e.g.
+Metadata codeblocks like [Jekyll Front Matter](http://jekyllrb.com/docs/assets/) at the beginning of SCSS files can cause a syntax error when SCSS-Lint does not encounter Sass at the first line of the file, e.g.
 `Invalid CSS after "@charset "utf-8"": expected "{", was ";"`.
 To search the first line for front matter's triple dash delimiter `---`, strip out the YAML codeblock and pass the result to SCSS-Lint with line